Bharti Airtel: eKYC licence suspension

-The Unique Identification Authority of India (UIDAI) suspended Bharti Airtel and Airtel Payments Bank Limited's licence for eKYC of Aadhar on 16 December 2017, following complaints from customers that their accounts were being opened without their consent.
+The Unique Identification Authority of India (UIDAI) suspended Bharti Airtel and Airtel Payments Bank Limited's licence for eKYC of Aadhaar on 16 December 2017, following complaints from customers that their accounts were being opened without their consent.
 Some even received their LPG subsidies in their Airtel Payments Bank accounts.

 Airtel app security flaw

 On 8 December 2019, a serious security fault was detected that existed in Airtel's API.
 The bug allowed potential threat actors to "fetch sensitive user information of any Airtel subscriber."
-Shiraz Ahmed was the first to observe this security vulnerability, and he released a video demonstrating a script being used to obtain information from the Airtel's mobile app's API.
+Ehraz Ahmed was the first to observe this security vulnerability, and he released a video demonstrating a script being used to obtain information from the Airtel's mobile app's API.
 On his blog, Ehraz concluded that such flaw can result in "revealed information like first and last name, gender, email, date of birth, address, subscription information, device capability information for 4G, 3G & GPRS, network information, activation date, user type (prepaid or postpaid) and current IMEI number", all being very sensitive user information.

-Airtel acknowledged the issue and it was fixed shortly after, it is yet to confirm whether there was an actual data breach or not.
+Airtel acknowledged the issue and it was fixed shortly after.